jose-tello/TelloEngine/docs/index.md

+**·Camera:**

-<u>·Camera:</u> Creates a virtual camera, which is renders to another window.
+-Creates a virtual camera, which is renders to another window.

+-All cameras perform frustum culling.

-<u>·Light source:</u> Sends its position to the default shader, where the color that will be drawn to the screen is calculated.
+**·Light source:** Sends its position to the default shader, where the color that will be drawn to the screen is calculated.

+#### Resource manager

+All the resources of assets are loaded into the folder Library.

+All resources can be modified, added or deleted in runtime (must press the update state button in the load window to update the changes).

+All resources use reference counting, and are only charged once.

+Can drag and drop assets, and they will be loaded by the engine.

+#### Shader pipeline